 No, they don’t!

-The Greek islands have permanent residents that stay on the islands throughout the year.
-For instance, Santorini has 5 high schools, with a permanent population of 15.520 people!
+The Greek islands have permanent residents who stay on the islands throughout the year.
+For instance, Santorini has 5 high schools, with a permanent population of 15,520 people!
 Some businesses do close down but those are usually the large hotel complexes, clubs, big restaurants, etc.

 So, don’t worry about going to Santorini or Mykonos in November and it will be just you and 3 stray fat cats.
 You will definitely find everything that you need on the islands just at much lower prices, with better – fast – service, and in a much more relaxed environment.